-The student's transportation will be changed in the following ways:
+The student's transportation will be changed in the following owing ways:

-Student will be dropped off at school at the following en ntrance and by the following people:
+Student will be dropped off at school at the following e ntrance and by the following peo ople:

-Student will be picked up at school at the following entrance and by the following people:
+Student will be picked up at school at the following ent rance and by t he following peop le:

-Otł her Interventions:
+Other Interventions:

-Thi whi s plan is in place from through essary. , at
+This plan is in place from which time it will be reviewed, revised or continued, if nec through essary. , at

-WE E AGREE TO THE SAFETY PLAN AS STATED ABOVE.
+WE AGREE TO THE SAFETY PLAN AS STATED ABOVE.

-Stu dent Date
+Student Date

-Par ent Date
+Parent Date

-Prin ncipal/Administrator Date
+Principal/Administrator Date

-Tea acher(s)/Counselor Date
+Teacher(s)/Counselor Date

-Cor mpleted / Modified / Extended:
+Completed / Modified / Extended:

-\(Date & Signatures)
+(Date & Signa itures)